huitou/r-obj-model/README.md

 ```

 `propsMap` maps received props for ServicedComponent to expected props for the model.
-In this example, prop `initialValues`'s `myObject` is selected as the expected prop for ObjectModel.
+In this example, prop `initialValues`'s `myObject` is mapped as the expected prop for ObjectModel.

 ### Use injected props